rdeguzman/cheatsheets/linux-screen.md

     % screen -r 29760.1

 ### Key Shortcuts
-    cmd + a d               Detaches a screen
+    ctrl + a d               Detaches a screen